You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Bleph-10 is a drug marketed by Allergan and is included in two NDAs.

 The generic ingredient in BLEPH-10 is sulfacetamide sodium.
 There are three drug master file entries for this compound.
-Eleven suppliers are listed for this compound.
+Nine suppliers are listed for this compound.
 Additional details are available on the sulfacetamide sodium profile page.

 AI Deep Research